 An open neighborhood $U(q)$ of $q \in X$ is called a {\em normal convex neighborhood of} $q$, if, for any points $q_{1}, q_{2} \in U(q)$, there exists a unique minimal geodesic segment $\sigma$ joining $q_{1}$ to $q_{2}$ such that the segment $\sigma$ is contained in $U(q)$.
-Then, it follows from Lemma \ref{lem2.1} that
+Then, the following lemma follows from Lemma \ref{lem2.1}.

 \begin{lemma} Assume that